ben-phillips-5227/data-analyst-portfolio/projects/InvestigativeHealth_by_RUCC/README.md

 #  Investigative Health Analysis by RUCC

 This project explores health-related datasets with a focus on Rural-Urban Continuum Codes (RUCC) classification.
 The analysis investigates patterns in healthcare access, health outcomes, and other demographic indicators by urbanicity level.
+The goal of this project wasn't to confirm or deny a hypothesis, but to gain insight on the distribution of health issues in the United States.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ben-phillips-5227/data-analyst-portfolio/blob/main/projects/InvestigativeHealth_by_RUCC/notebooks/InvestigativeHealthRUCC.ipynb)